Electronic waste: Environmental impact

 In the agricultural district of Chachoengsao, in the east of Bangkok, local villagers had lost their main water source as a result of e-waste dumping.
 The cassava fields were transformed in late 2017, when a nearby Chinese-run factory started bringing in foreign e-waste items such as crushed computers, circuit boards and cables for recycling to mine the electronics for valuable metal components like copper, silver and gold.
 But the items also contain lead, cadmium and mercury, which are highly toxic if mishandled during processing.
 Apart from feeling faint from noxious fumes emitted during processing, a local claimed the factory has also contaminated her water.
 "When it was raining, the water went through the pile of waste and passed our house and went into the soil and water system.
 Water tests conducted in the province by environmental group Earth and the local government both found toxic levels of iron, manganese, lead, nickel and in some cases arsenic and cadmium.
-"The communities observed when they used water from the shallow well, there was some development of skin disease or there are foul smells," founder of Earth, Penchom Saetang said.
-"This is proof, that it is true, as the communities suspected, there are problems happening to their water sources."
+The communities observed when they used water from the shallow well, there was some development of skin disease or there are foul smells", founder of Earth, Penchom Saetang, said: "This is proof, that it is true, as the communities suspected, there are problems happening to their water sources."

 Depending on the age and type of the discarded item, the chemical composition of e-waste may vary.
 Most e-waste are composed of a mixture of metals like Cu, Al and Fe.
 They might be attached to, covered with or even mixed with various types of plastics and ceramics.
-E-waste has a horrible effect on the environment and it is important to dispose it with an R2 certifies recycling facility.
+E-waste has a horrible effect on the environment and it is important to dispose it with an R2 certified recycling facility.